All Episodes

 And if you come here illegally, you won't be able to stay.

-President Trump's made that very clear, and I'm hoping that will assist in deterring people from making this arduous, dangerous travel through Mexico trying to enter our country unlawfully.
+President Trump's made that very clear, and I'm hoping that will assist in deterring people from making this arduous, dangerous travel through Mexico, trying to enter our country unlawfully.

 It's unacceptable for them to try and come, not through a legal port of entry.

-What did you graduate graduate from West Point?
+What did you graduate from West Point?

 What were you in your class?

-I was a pretty good student, Sean.
+That was a pretty good student, Sean.

-You don't want to how come the president says he's number one in his class, he was number one.
+How come the president said he's number one in his class?

-Um anyway, great to talk to you, Mr. Secretary.
+Anyway, great to talk to you, Mr. Secretary.

 I know you've been traveling a lot on behalf of the country, and it looks like we're making a lot of good progress, and that's good for all of us.